- 1 Description

 Ki Pool (Su)

 At 4th level, a monk gains a pool of ki points, supernatural energy she can use to accomplish amazing feats.
 The number of points in a monk's ki pool is equal to 1/2 her monk level (dropping fractions) + her Wisdom modifier.
 As long as she has at least 1 point in her ki pool, she can make a ki strike.

 - At 4th level, ki strike allows her unarmed attacks to be treated as magic weapons for the purpose of overcoming damage resistance.
 Ki strike improves with the character's monk level.

 - At 7th level, her unarmed attacks are also treated as cold iron and silver weapons for the purpose of overcoming damage resistance.

-- At 10th level, her unarmed attacks are also treated as lawful weapons for the purpose of overcoming damage reduction.
+- At 10th level, her unarmed attacks are also treated as lawful weapons for the purpose of overcoming damage resistance.

 - At 16th level, her unarmed attacks are treated as adamantine weapons for the purpose of overcoming damage resistance.

 By spending 1 point from his ki pool, a monk can do one of the following, once per round: